CGJennings/se3docs/docs/um-release-notes.md

 * The method `StrangeImage.exists(identifier)` can be used to check whether a portrait-style image path points to a real image.
 * The method `StrangeImage.getAsBufferedImage` works like `StrangeImage.get` but converts vector images directly into bitmaps.
 (Prefer `StrangeImage.get` where possible.)
 * The `PlatformSupport.PLATFORM_IS_OSX` constant has been deprecated with no intention to remove.
 Instead, use `PlatformSupport.PLATFORM_IS_MAC`.
-* Overridable Method `Theme.isDarkOnLight()` simplifies creation of dark mode themes.
+* Overridable Method `Theme.isDark()` simplifies creation of dark mode themes.
+The `Theme` class defines several new constants that can be used to refine themes via `UIManager`.
+For example, the link colour of link labels can be customized with code like `UIManager.put(LINK_LABEL_FOREGROUND, Color.RED)` in a theme's `modifyManagerDefaults` method.
+* Plug-in code can detect whether a dark theme is installed using `UIManager.getBoolean("useDarkTheme")`, which returns `true` when a dark theme is active.
 * Removed the legacy version of the [script library docs](http://se3docs.cgjennings.ca/assets/jsdoc/).

 #### Changes to how subprocesses are launched